-I am a person-centred counsellor and psychotherapist currently offering sessions online and by telephone during the current Covid-19 pandemic.
+I am a person-centred counsellor and psychotherapist currently offering sessions online, by telephone and outdoors during the current Covid-19 pandemic.

 You might be hoping to understand more about your self, relationships or an issue affecting how you live your life.
 I will offer you empathy without judgement.